Wo1framalpha/-Experimental-Playground/README.md

 # ExperimentalPlayground
-This repository is used to learn how to use github.
+This repository is used to learn the usage of github.